Zeyad-abd/Color-Picker/README.md

 # Color-Picker
-Pick any color on your screen with python.
+pick any color on your screen with python

 # Requirements